What is People Operations?

-Laszlo Bock is the first person to coin the term for people working at Google.
-PeopleOps falls under the traditional HR department but with an aim of changing the whole stereotype towards the HR department.
+Laszlo Bock coined the People Operations term for people working at Google.
+PeopleOps falls under the traditional HR department but intends to change the whole stereotype towards the HR department.

-It often happens that the term PeopleOps is compared with the term HR.
-In traditional human resources, employees are simply resources – members of an organization are compensated for their hard work, that’s all.
+The term PeopleOps is comparable to HR.
+In traditional Human Resources, employees are resources only – members of an organization are compensated for their hard work, that’s all.

-As the term PeopleOps is comparable with the word HR, it means that the two words are not the same.
-Meaning is a current difference between two words.
-The table below outlines the differences between the two, reflecting the focus and roles of each.
+As PeopleOps is comparable with the term HR, the two terms are not the same.
+Meaning there is an existing distinction between the two terms.
+The table below outlines the difference between both, laying out the focus and roles of each.

 Let us delve a little deeper to understand the role and function of Human Resources and PeopleOps.